 Jet at Sunrise over Ireland’s Shannon River Valley

-An Eastbound flight races into the colorful sunrise over Ireland’s Shannon River Valley, home to County Clare’s popular Shannon International Airport.
+An Eastbound flight races into the colourful sunrise over Ireland’s Shannon River Valley, home to County Clare’s popular Shannon International Airport.

 The first European stop on that 15-hour voyage was on the Shannon River at Foynes, just across from the current runways.